 Recently, California Governor Gavin Newsom signed a law that gives victims of childhood sexual assault until the age of 40 to file suit against their attackers.
 Taking effect next year (2020), the law also extends the discovery date from three years to five years.
 The bill provides a window of three years to revive past claims that expired due to the previous statute of limitations.

 Time limits may vary depending on the particular circumstances of your case.
 Once you are safe, you should contact an experienced California sexual abuse attorney to advise you on the particular time limits applying to your case.
 If a governmental entity may be responsible in part for your injuries, a six-month time limit applies to file a governmental claim against that entity.

-If you or a loved one is the victim of sexual assault or abuse, we can help.
+If you or a loved one is the victim of sexual assault or abuse, our San Diego sexual assault attorney can help.
 After contacting the proper authorities and ensuring your safety, we welcome you to contact CaseyGerry for assistance.
 You can reach our firm at (619) 238-1811.